 Himalayan Leaders presents one of the most desired itineraries.
 The combination of two fascinating countries in one trip: India & Nepal.
 As India offers mysterious and overwhelming impressive fortresses from Hindu and Mogul origins, Nepal takes you to the Roof of the world with its highest mountains on earth.
 This is a classic trip covering the highlights of India and Nepal.
-You will have the opportu-nity to be acquainted with the history, culture, religion and the architectural treasuries of both countries.
+You will have the opportunity to be acquainted with the history, culture, religion and the architectural treasuries of both countries.
 You will visit the delights of the Rajasthan Wonders, the desert state of India, the Maharaja’s Palaces & the famous Taj Mahal and the mystical Ghats of Varanasi.
-In Nepal we selected the overwhelmingly beautiful Himalayan panoramas in Pokhara, city of lakes and caves at the foot of the majestic Annapurna mountain range.
-Finally you will explore Kathmandu Valley with its thousands of temples, stupas and monasteries of which Pashupatinath (the National Hindu temple) & Boudha Natha (the biggest Buddhist monastery) are the most famous.
-This cultural tour is especially designed for its completeness and suitable for all ages.
+In Nepal, we selected the overwhelmingly beautiful Himalayan panoramas in Pokhara, the city of lakes and caves at the foot of the majestic Annapurna mountain range.
+Finally, you will explore Kathmandu Valley with its thousands of temples, stupas, and monasteries of which Pashupatinath (the National Hindu temple) & Boudha Natha (the biggest Buddhist monastery) is the most famous.
+This cultural tour is specially designed for its completeness and suitable for all ages.

 o=overnight, b=breakfast, l=lunch, d=dinner